Cost of Attendance Spring 2017

 |New England Regional||$38/credit|

-(2) College Fee is charged to all credit courses based on their category, see below:
+(2) College Fee is charged to all credit courses as follow:

 |Regular credit courses||$168/credit|

 |*iHealth/Health credit courses||$248/credit|

 The iHealth programs at NECC are designed for students to be successful in a Health Profession career by providing a more convenient, efficient and supportive environment.
 All iHealth courses, both health related and general education, use a mix of in-person and online instruction—minimizing the number of trips to campus.
 The students are introduced to this method of teaching through additional instruction, and are provided even more support through a dedicated coach/mentor who is committed to the success of every student.